 You’ve probably heard that alcohol consumption lowers testosterone.
-And that’s true.
-But it’s not as bad as one would think.
+And that’s true, but it’s not as bad as you might think.

 This study had men and women consume 30 to 40 grams of alcohol daily for 3 weeks.
 At the end of it, testosterone levels had dropped by 6.8% for men and stayed the same for women.
 I would say that this drop is pretty insignificant.

 For alcohol to truly do some damage to testosterone levels, you’d need to drink much larger amounts.

 In this study, 8 healthy young guys drank 1.5 g ethanol per kg of body weight over the course of 3 hours.
 They found that 10 to 16 hours post-drinking, serum testosterone levels had dropped by about 23%.

 There are also a few studies that looked at alcohol consumption in the post-training period.
 This study had participants take 70-80 grams of alcohol after training to measure its effects on testosterone and found no significant decline.

 But, another study with the same goal in mind had participants take 1.5g of alcohol per kilogram of body weight.
 They found that physical stress right before alcohol consumption prolonged the negative effects on testosterone secretion.

 The research is a bit mixed on this, but it’s fair to say that alcohol won’t affect testosterone levels when consumed in small to moderate doses.